ghiati/Bankapp/README.md

 - Create an account or log in using existing credentials.
 - Perform banking operations such as deposit, withdrawal, transfer, etc.

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues or pull requests if you find any bugs or have suggestions for improvements.
 Thank U